Ana-Akaishi/Ana-Akaishi/README.md

 # 💫 About Me:
 Hi there!
-I'm Ana Akaishi, an experienced financial analyst with a passion for data and technology. <br><br>Over the years, I’ve honed my skills in finance and business intelligence, and I am now pivoting into the exciting world of data analysis and machine learning. <br>I believe in leveraging data-driven insights to solve complex problems and drive strategic decisions.<br><br>With a background in corporate finance and business analytics, I've worked with some of the largest global organizations like Amazon, and I've also taught finance courses at the Fundação Getúlio Vargas (FGV). <br>Throughout my career, I've been driven by the power of data to transform the way we approach decision-making, and I’m now applying these skills to tackle real-world challenges in the tech field.
+I'm Ana Akaishi, an experienced financial analyst passionate about data and technology. <br><br>Over the years, I’ve honed my skills in finance and business intelligence, and I am now pivoting into the exciting world of data analysis and machine learning. <br>I believe in leveraging data-driven insights to solve complex problems and drive strategic decisions.<br><br>With a background in corporate finance and business analytics, I've worked with some of the largest global organizations like Amazon, and I've also taught finance courses at the Fundação Getúlio Vargas (FGV). <br>Throughout my career, I've been driven by the power of data to transform the way we approach decision-making, and I’m now applying these skills to tackle real-world challenges in the tech field.

-As I continue my journey into the tech world, I'm looking to collaborate on data analysis projects, contribute to open-source, and continue learning about machine learning, deep learning, and artificial intelligence.
+As I continue my journey into the tech world, I want to collaborate on data analysis projects, contribute to open-source, and continue learning about machine learning, deep learning, and artificial intelligence.

 Feel free to check out my projects, and let’s connect! 🚀